Supercolony-net/openbrush-contracts/docs/docs/smart-contracts/example/contract.md

 ## Define the contract storage

-As described earlier, we want our smart contract to be paused by the Manager accounts.
+As described earlier, we want our smart contract to be paused by the Manager account.
 To do that, we need our contract to be `Pausable` and we need a manager role.
 We can do this with the `AccessControl`.
 Also, we want to use the `LendingStorage` we have declared.
-So we will declare a struct and derive all these traits needed.
+So we will declare a struct and derive all the needed traits.

 ```rust
 #[ink(storage)]